AMVijay/amvijay.com/blog/hadoop/spark-rdd-dataframe-dataset.md

 # Spark - RDD, Dataframe, Dataset

+Spark has 3 important objects to represent data collection to perform operations on data in distributed computing.
+It is called [RDD](#rdd-resilient-distributed-datset), [Dataframe](#spark-dataframe), Dataset.

+## RDD - Resilient Distributed Dataset
+* Spark RDD is a immutable object, created from SparkContext object as below.
+Once RDD object is created, the object data can't be modified.
+However new RDD can be created from existing RDD in data operations.
+* map(), flatMap() are critical function in RDD

 ## Spark - Dataframe
 * Spark Dataframe object is created from Spark SQL-SparkSession Object.
 * Spark Dataframe is a collection of multiple column data having same data type in each column.
 It can compared to a table data in relational database.